 Back in the day, there weren’t many resources for questions about concealed carry.
 Simple trial and error taught me what did and didn’t work.
-These days, the Internet offers an enormous amount of concealed carry advice; some of it bad, most of it good, all of it fragmented.
+These days there’s no end of information out there.
+The Internet offers an enormous amount of concealed carry advice; most of it good, some of it not, all of it fragmented.

-The most important feedback I can give a new concealed carrier: think of concealed carry holistically.
+The most important feedback I can give a new concealed carrier — and there are a lot of them out there now — is this: think of concealed carry holistically.
 Think of carrying a firearm as a three-part system, where each part connects to form a comfortable, safe, secure and efficient whole.

 Like layering in inclement weather, a good concealed carry system starts with your base.
 Your base includes the firearm, holster and belt.